SassNinja/postcss-extract-media-query/README.md

 By default the plugin will emit the extracted CSS files to your root folder.
 If you want to change this you have to define an **absolute** path for `output.path`.

 Apart from that you can customize the emited filenames by using `output.name`. `[name]` is the filename of the original CSS file, `[query]` the key of the extracted media query and `[ext]` the orignal file extension (mostly `css`).
 Those three placeholders get replaced by the plugin later.

+> :warning: by emiting files itself the plugin breaks out of your bundler / task runner context meaning all your other loaders / pipes won't get applied to the extracted files!

 ```javascript
 'postcss-extract-media-query': {